Everest Base Camp Trek with Helicopter Return - 10 Days

 Wishlist

 This trekking trail commences after you arrive in Kathmandu and stay for a night in a star-level hotel.
-After that, we fly from Kathmandu to Lukla on the second day from where the actual trek begins.
+After that, we fly from Kathmandu to Lukla on the second day, from where the actual trek begins.
 In Kathmandu, trekkers will be accompanied by Global Adventure Trekking's representatives.
-However, once you land in Lukla, you will meet the your dedicated trekking team. throughout the Everest Base Camp Trek with Helicopter return journey, you will be led by the same guide.
+However, once you land in Lukla, you will meet your dedicated trekking team.
+Throughout the Everest Base Camp Trek with Helicopter Return Journey, you will be led by the same guide.

-Starting from Kathmandu, the journey is scenic whether via flight or even after you start your trek in the Khumbu region.
-From Lukla, the trail leads gradually beside the Dudh Koshi River leading us to the Sherpa settlement of Namche Bazaar.
-Ascending more takes us to Tengboche, Dingboche, Lobuche, Gorakshep, and finally to the Everest Base Camp on the ninth day.
+Starting from Kathmandu, the journey is scenic, whether via flight or even after you start your trek in the Khumbu region.
+From Lukla, the trail leads gradually beside the Dudh Koshi River, leading us to the Sherpa settlement of Namche Bazaar.
+Ascending further takes us to Tengboche, Dingboche, Lobuche, Gorakshep, and finally to the Everest Base Camp on the ninth day.
 However, our trek does not stop there.
-We ascend a little more to reach Kalapatthar (5,545 meters) which offers the best and the closest view of the mighty Everest including others 8000 meters peaks.
+We ascend a little more to reach Kalapatthar (5,545 meters), which offers the best and the closest view of the mighty Everest, including other 8,000-meter peaks.

 As trekkers have already spent so much energy and strength while ascending to the Everest Base Camp, we return to Kathmandu via helicopter flight.
 This flight commences from Gorakshep early in the morning and takes you directly to the Kathmandu International Airport.